 Managing my carpal tunnel syndrome

-CTS sometimes clears up by itself in a few months, particularly if you have it because you're pregnant.
+Carpal tunnel syndrome sometimes clears up by itself in a few months, particularly if you have it because you are pregnant.

 Wear a wrist splint